Great stuff as always Dave, your ability to keep it real and cut through all the crap is second to none!

 Having said that, real estate and businesses do provide a good hedge against inflation.
 Rents increase over time, while the cost of building, renovating, or replacing a property also increases.
 This means the underlying cost of real estate increases, even if sale prices dip in the short term.

 Businesses also have the ability to increase earnings with inflation (or more).
-Companies, in many cases, can pass on cost increases, allowing profits and dividends to keep climbing during periods of inflation.
+Companies, in many cases, are able to pass on cost increases, allowing profits and dividends to keep climbing during periods of inflation.

 In a time like this, the media is having a field day feverishly putting together as many emotional and pessimistic pieces their journalists can muster.